RTIInternational/harness-vue-bootstrap/docs/components/filters/input.md

 -->

 ## Basic Example
 A basic `<input>` element using [Bootstrap 4](https://getbootstrap.com/docs/4.0/components/forms/) for styling.
-This component binds the input to a harness filter.
+This component binds the input to a Harness-Vue filter.
 The harness-vue-bootstrap-input component is flexible and can accept various HTML5 `<input>` types.

 <harness-vue-bootstrap-input :filter="getFilterDefinition('exampleInput')" />